FriendsOfFlarum/sitemap/README.md

 _Best for larger forums, starting at 10.000 items._

+### Risky Performance Improvements

+_This setting is meant for large enterprise customers._

+The optional "Enable risky performance improvements" option modifies the discussion and user SQL queries to limit the number of columns returned.
+By removing those columns, it significantly reduces the size of the database response but might break custom visibility scopes or slug drivers added by extensions.

+This setting only brings noticeable improvements if you have millions of discussions or users.
+We recommend not enabling it unless the CRON job takes more than an hour to run or that the SQL connection gets saturated by the amount of data.

 ## Scheduling

 Consider setting up the Flarum scheduler, which removes the requirement to setup a cron job as advised above.